sushrutaproject/eSushruta/about.md

 The notes at the foot of each chapter (*pāṭhāntarāḥ*) record variant readings and comments from the source edition.

-## Source
+## Acknowledgements

-The text and its transliteration was drawn from the [NIIMH e-Samhita](http://niimh.res.in/ebooks/esushruta/), a project of the National Institute of Indian Medical Heritage (NIIMH), part of the Central Council for Research in Ayurvedic Sciences (CCRAS), Government of India.
+The Sanskrit text was drawn from the
+[NIIMH e-Samhita](http://niimh.res.in/ebooks/esushruta/), a project of the National Institute of Indian Medical Heritage (NIIMH), part of the Central Council for Research in Ayurvedic Sciences (CCRAS), Government of India.
 The NIIHM website is extremely well designed and implemented, and users are recommended to use it.
-The present, simplified derivative is created for long-term preservation, stability, and ease of consultation.
+The present, simplified derivative is created for long-term archival preservation, stability, and ease of local consultation.

 ### Known limitations